-PERMIT TO DISCHARGE UNDER THE WISCONSIN POLLUTANT DISCHARGE ELIMINATION SYSTEM WPDES PERMIT NO. WI- WI-S049891-4 is permitted to discharge storm water from all portions of the
+PERMIT TO DISCHARGE UNDER THE WISCONSIN POLLUTANT DISCHARGE ELIMINATION SYSTEM WPDES PERMIT NO. WI- S049867-4 are permitted to discharge storm water from all portions of the

 In compliance with the provisions of ch.
-283, Wis.
+283 Wis.
 Stats., and chs.
 NR 151 and 216, Wis.
 Adm.
-Code:
+Code, the following municipality:

-CITY OF SOUTH MILWAUKEE
+CITY OF SHEBOYGAN